Skip to main content

 Getting Started

-Access the Date Night Progressive Enhancement folder located in Desktop > Class Files > yourname-Responsive HTML Email Class.
+3. For this exercise we’ll be working with the Date Night Progressive Enhancement folder located in Desktop > Class Files > yourname-Responsive HTML Email Class.
+You may want to open that folder in your code editor if it allows you to.

-Load date-night-exclusive-picks.html from the Date Night Progressive Enhancement folder to begin implementing enhancements.
+4. Open date-night-exclusive-picks.html from the Date Night Progressive Enhancement folder.

 Implementing Border-Radius on the Images